 - Partners: Gold Ridge Resource Conservation District, UC Davis Bodega Marine Reserve, Fairfield Osborn Preserve, Occidental Arts and Ecology Center and Pepperwood Preserve

-Students documented insect biodiversity at three sites slated for restoration in the City of Santa Rosa: Colgan Creek, Fresno Avernue Migration Corridor Preserve, and Samuel P Jones Shelter and Community Center.
-These data will serve as a baseline for comparison with future studies that determine how restoration efforts affect insect biodiversity.
+Spring 2014 - present: Students documented insect biodiversity at three restoration sites in the City of Santa Rosa: Colgan Creek, Fresno Avernue Migration Corridor Preserve, and Samuel P Jones Shelter and Community Center.
+Comparisons before and after restoration determine how restoration efforts affect insect biodiversity.

 - Faculty: Fran Keller (Biology)